If you only had time to spend with just one donor, who would it be?

 Carol is retired, a widow, and living on a fixed income.
 She’s given $50 to you every year for the past 5 years.
 She cares deeply about your cause.
 But unless she’s left you a big gift in her will, you’ll probably never realize the level of her commitment.

 Doesn’t she deserve the same level of respect and gratitude as the person who gives $5,000 a year?
-Shouldn’t she get the same kind of appreciation and feel just as valued?
+Shouldn’t she get the same kind of appreciation and feel just as valued as your major donors?

 Most people doing fundraising are too busy to care.
 Or too busy to take the time to think through the things they can do to make a meaningful difference to each and every donor, especially those like Carol.